SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 or in the initializer (like ``name``).

-Use ``deinit`` to create a deinitializer if you need te perform some clean-up before the object is deallocated.
+Use ``deinit`` to create a deinitializer if you need to perform some clean-up before the object is deallocated.

-Subclasses include their superclass's name after their class name, separated by a colon.
+Subclasses include their superclass name after their class name, separated by a colon.
 There is no requirement for classes to subclass any standard root class,